bet4a/d3wiki/SVG-Axes.md

 <a name="axis_orient" href="SVG-Axes#wiki-axis_orient">#</a> axis.<b>orient</b>([<i>orientation</i>])

+Describes how to display the axis tick marks and numeric labels in relation to the axis line.
+Valid values are `top`, `bottom`, `left` and `right`.
+For a vertical axis, you should specify `left` or `right` and for a horizontal axis, you will want to specify `top` or `bottom`.

 <a name="axis_ticks" href="SVG-Axes#wiki-axis_ticks">#</a> axis.<b>ticks</b>([<i>arguments…</i>])

+The number of major ticks on the axis.
+These will receive text labels.

 <a name="axis_tickSubdivide" href="SVG-Axes#wiki-axis_tickSubdivide">#</a> axis.<b>tickSubdivide</b>([<i>n</i>])

+The number of subdivisions to make in between major tick marks.

 <a name="axis_tickSize" href="SVG-Axes#wiki-axis_tickSize">#</a> axis.<b>tickSize</b>([<i>major</i>[​[, <i>minor</i>], <i>end</i>]])

+The length of the major, minor and ending tick marks.
+The end tick mark is the last one drawn in the scale and depending on spacing, it may end up quite close to the tick mark that precedes it.
+You can pass 0 to suppress displaying it.
+For example:

+    yAxis = d3.svg.axis()
+      .scale(y)
+      .ticks(4)
+      .tickSize(6, 3, 0)

+This will give you major tick marks of size 6, minor of size 3 and no ending mark.

 <a name="axis_tickPadding" href="SVG-Axes#wiki-axis_tickPadding">#</a> axis.<b>tickPadding</b>([<i>padding</i>])